What Is Holistic Yoga?

 Finally, pay attention to the culture of the studio.
 Many yoga studios are geared purely toward the health and fitness side of yoga, with no spiritual component at all.
 Others will include meditation, and chant in their practices.
-I personally prefer a studio that is aware of, and encourages the spiritual components of yoga practice.
+I prefer a studio that is aware of, and encourages the spiritual components of yoga practice.
 A holistic practice is important for me and so this is a major consideration.
 Some studios also attempt to foster community among their members with occasional meet-ups, meals, or group outings.
 Others put together monthly challenge groups that support one another in reaching some sort of goal with their practice.
 Especially if you don’t already have a spiritual community this might be an important consideration.

 Practicing At Home

 Getting your feet wet in a studio is a great place to start, but memberships in studios tend to be expensive.
 Practicing at home either to supplement your studio practice, or as your main practice, is a great option once you are established.
 The advantages are manifold.
 At home you control the temperature, you can practice any time of the day or night, and there’s zero temptation to compare yourself to the person next to you.
 (Unless you have a cat, who are natural yogis.)
 If you are a really experienced yogi you can certainly practice all on your own, putting together your own flow.
 For those of us who need a little guidance there are lots of options.

 You can use DVDs with your home entertainment system (am I the only one who still has a DVD player?), or stream Youtube videos.
 Amazon has thousands of DVD options, everything from yoga for the person over 50 to power yoga to “shred” your body in 30 days (which doesn’t sound pleasant at all!).
 I don’t suggest these options for the true newbie however, nothing replaces an instructor for those first vital practices learned the forms properly.
 My hands down favorite?
 Yoga with Adriene.